 At Oakland (Dec.
-22), Favre authors finest career game, throwing for 399 yards and four TDs, in Monday night win, little more than 24 hours after his father’s death.
+22), Favre authors one of finest career games, throwing for 399 yards and four TDs, in Monday night win, little more than 24 hours after father's death.

 After winning seven of last nine to keep pace, Packers capitalize on miraculous Minnesota loss at Arizona, clinch last-minute playoff berth and NFC North title, with win vs. Denver (Dec.
 28).

-Al Harris’ overtime interception return wins NFC Wild Card playoff vs. Seattle (Jan.
+Al Harris' interception return in overtime wins NFC Wild Card playoff vs. Seattle (Jan.
 4).

-Inches from the NFC championship, Packers sustain heartbreaking, 20-17 overtime loss at Philadelphia (Jan.
+Inches from NFC title game, Packers sustain heartbreaking, 20-17 overtime loss at Philadelphia (Jan.
 11).

 Packers name Lee Remmel team historian (Feb.
 19).

-Corporate treasurer John R. Underwood announces after-tax operating profit of $20.8 million for 2003-04 fiscal year at annual shareholders’ meeting (July 28).
-Team’s then-record financial success, derived in part from the new Lambeau Field Atrium and an increase in stadium capacity of more than 7,000 over the prior year, ups corporation reserve fund to $84.5 million.
+Underwood announces after-tax operating profit of $20.8 million for 2003-04 fiscal year at annual shareholders' meeting (July 28).
+Team's then-record financial success, derived in part from new Lambeau Field Atrium and increase in stadium capacity of more than 7,000 over prior year, ups corporation reserve fund to $84.5 million.

-John “Red” Cochran, who served the organization for 42 years as an assistant coach and scout – and still was scouting for the team – passes away at age 82 (Sept.
+John "Red" Cochran, who served organization for 42 years as an assistant coach and scout – and still was scouting for team – passes away at age 82 (Sept.
 5).